emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-security.md

 To ensure that not everyone can access the operations that you have made available you need security.
 Security in itself is a broad term.

-The focal point of this microlearning are the general security measures that specify how clients should prove to the API Gateway that they are who they say they are.
+The focal point of this microlearning is the general security measures that specify how clients should prove to the API Gateway that they are who they say they are.
-In other words the available methods within eMagiz to verify this.
+In other words, the available methods within eMagiz to verify this.

 When you want to set up your security in combination with the eMagiz API Gateway we offer three options out of the box:
 - API Key